ypaulsussman/mokko_api/README.md

 Let me begin not with an excuse, or apology, but defiant explanation: I had a vision of a tool, and _I.
 Wanted.
 It.
 Now._ The two frameworks I've worked with the most are React and Rails, and so that's what I decided to use for getting a working prototype out the door.

-I adapted the JWT from [this tutorial](https://www.pluralsight.com/guides/token-based-authentication-with-ruby-on-rails-5-api); I felt like `devise` was overkill for this project and liked that unnecessarily incorporate that gem.
+I adapted the JWT from [this tutorial](https://www.pluralsight.com/guides/token-based-authentication-with-ruby-on-rails-5-api); I felt like `devise` was overkill for this project and liked that it didn't unnecessarily incorporate that gem.

 Early on, I committed the cardinal sin of touching migration files (_it was late on a Thursday!
 I was tired and had stuff to do!_); that should explain any remaining discrepancies inside `db/migrate/*`.